 Dangerous driver behavior is more likely to occur under specific circumstances, such as after staying out late or drinking.
 Drinking alcohol can lower a driver’s risk tolerance, and they may consider themselves safe to get behind the wheel when, in fact, their blood-alcohol content (BAC) is over the legal limit.
 Consider the following statistics.

-• A Traffic Injury Research Foundation poll found that nearly 41 percent of respondents thought that despite being over the legal BAC limit, they were still able to drive safely.
+• A Traffic Injury Research Foundation poll found that 30.7 percent of respondents thought that despite being over the legal BAC limit, they were still able to drive safely.
 (TIRF)

-• Drivers between the ages of 21 and 24 are more likely than any other age group to be involved in an alcohol-impaired car accident.
-(NHTSA)
+• Drivers between the ages of 30 and 39 are more likely than any other age group to drive impaired often or very often.
+(TIRF)

 Finding ways to mitigate dangerous driving practices can create safer roads for you and those around you.
 Some expert strategies include: